charlysan/cmstool/docs/Interference4g.md

 ![4g_stats](./../images/4g_stats.png)

 From the above, average values don't look that bad but standard deviation for channel 12 and 13 was **very high**.
-This could mean that those two channels were affected by some interference.
+This could mean that those two channels were affected by some source of interference.
 The plots for a channel not affected by interference looked like this:

 ![4g_ch9](./../images/4g_ch9.png)